-Donald Trump Jr. Says U.K.'s Prime Minister Should Have Listened To His Father
+Donald Trump Jr.: U.K.'s Prime Minister Should Have Listened To My Father

 At a joint press conference with May, Trump said that perhaps she had found his suggestion too "brutal."

 This week President Trump's former adviser Steve Bannon elaborated on the advice Trump allegedly gave May.
-"Trump sat there and said 'Listen — number one — overshoot the target on your deal because it will come apart," Bannon said in an interview with Sky News. "'Number two get on with it — you ought to be on terms agreed within six months; and number three use every arrow in your quiver even if you have to do litigation later.'"
+"Trump sat there and said 'Listen — No. 1: overshoot the target on your deal because it will come apart,' " Bannon said in an interview with Sky News. " 'No. 2: get on with it — you ought to be on terms agreed within six months; and No. 3: use every arrow in your quiver, even if you have to do litigation later.' "

 According to Trump Jr.'s op-ed, "you could say that Brexit and my father's election are one and the same — the people of both the U.K. and the U.S. voted to uproot the establishment for the sake of individual freedom and independence, only to see the establishment try to silence their voices and overturn their mandates."
 He added: "It appears that democracy in the U.K. is all but dead."

-The language is undoubtedly "extreme," NPR's London Correspondent Frank Langfitt said on Morning Edition, "but some Brexiteers and certainly the far-right press here would largely agree with him."
+The language is undoubtedly "extreme," NPR's London correspondent Frank Langfitt said on Morning Edition, "but some Brexiteers and certainly the far-right press here would largely agree with him."
 For example, Langfitt said, many people feel that May's most recent proposed deal — which was resoundingly rejected by Parliament — didn't deliver on the referendum of 2016.
 And talk of a second Brexit referendum "infuriates" Brexit supporters who say that "democracy isn't a best out of three vote," Langfitt said.

-In contrast, Langfitt said, others in the U.K. are "pretty dismissive" of the op-ed, wondering how Trump Jr. could deign to give Englanders advice given some of the trouble the Trump administration is facing in the U.S. As Labour party MP David Lammy wrote on Twitter, "Is it a joke?" noting that this is "the same Trump Jr. who met a 'Kremlin-linked lawyer' at Trump Tower in June 2016 after he was promised dirt on Hillary Clinton."
+In contrast, Langfitt said, others in the U.K. are "pretty dismissive" of the op-ed, wondering how Trump Jr. could deign to give Englanders advice given some of the trouble the Trump administration is facing in the U.S. As Labour Party MP David Lammy wrote on Twitter, "Is it a joke?" noting that this is "the same Trump Jr. who met a 'Kremlin-linked lawyer' at Trump Tower in June 2016 after he was promised dirt on Hillary Clinton."
 Trump Jr. is "no friend of Britain or democracy," Lammy said.

 Donald Trump Jr. telling Britain our democracy is dead.
 Is it a joke?
 The same Trump Jr. who met a "Kremlin-linked lawyer" at Trump Tower in June 2016 after he was promised dirt on Hillary Clinton. @DonaldJTrumpJr you are no friend of Britain or democracy.https://t.co/kdO7GkFVAM— David Lammy (@DavidLammy) March 20, 2019